Clever/ARCHIVED-ebs-snapshots/README.md

 ```
 AWS_ACCESS_KEY=your_key \
 AWS_SECRET_KEY=your_secret \
 AWS_REGION=your_region \
-CONFIG_PATH=s3://your-bucket/snapshots-config.yml \
+BACKUP_CONFIG=s3://your-bucket/snapshots-config.yml \
 python main.py
 ```

 This starts a long-running process that will take snapshots according to the config file.

+`BACKUP_CONFIG` may be a local file, an s3 path, or inline YAML/JSON.

 ### Configuration